lee-jnk/For.People/BharatKaam(MGNREGA.2.0).md

 **Expected Impact:**

 BharatKaam has the potential to make a substantial difference in India's job market.
-Reducing unemployment and bolstering the economy can pave the way for a brighter, more prosperous future.
+Reducing unemployment and bolstering the economy can pave the way for a brighter future.

 **Conclusion:**